 Bicycling while pregnant is not unheard of.
-As women have started understanding the benefits of exercising while they are pregnant, they have started stepping out, taking long and brisk walks to keep their metabolism going, or stepping into the pool and wading around for a while.
-On similar lines, cycling can be quite beneficial for women too, giving them the exercise they need and keeping their health on point.
+As more and more women are becoming aware of the benefits of exercising while pregnant, they are taking up different forms of exercises, such as walking, swimming or yoga, to stay fit and healthy during pregnancy.
+Cycling is another form of exercise, that can prove to be beneficial for women during pregnancy.
 However, it isn’t as straightforward as it seems and a few more precautions need to be taken when opting to do so.

 Is Cycling Safe for Pregnant Women?

-Yes, absolutely.
+Yes, a pregnant woman may take up cycling during pregnancy, if there are no health complications and when given a go-ahead by her doctor.
 The very act of cycling does not pose any harm to a pregnant woman.
-There are many people who are scared of numerous complications that can occur, but that isn’t necessarily true.
+There are many people who are scared of numerous complications that can occur, but if you ride a bicycle by following the necessary precautionary measures, there shouldn’t be a problem.
 Cycling as an activity is absolutely safe for pregnant women, as long as it isn’t strenuous.

-- For women who start cycling in the early phases of the pregnancy, their chances of developing pregnancy-induced diabetes are highly reduced.
+- For women who start cycling in the early phases of the pregnancy, their chances of developing gestational diabetes may reduce.

 As great an exercise as cycling might be, bringing about loads of benefits and inducing well-being in a pregnant mother, it is not free from risks and those need to be understood very well before starting off on your bike.